 The CW and CCW drone motors receive various combinations of speed signals from the flight controller to the ESCs to slow or speed up, which affect the drones flight movements.

-We have a full article, which show you exactly how the various CW and CCW motors speed is adjusted to fly the quadcopter forward, backwards and sideways and to Yaw, Pitch and Roll.
-The article is entitled “How A Quadcopter Flies“.
+You can read further on how CW and CCW motors speed is adjusted to fly and to Yaw, Pitch and Roll in our article entitled “How A Quadcopter Flies“.

 How Drone Motors And ESCs Work – Video